 Businesses across the world lease commercial premises to operate in every single day.
 Unfortunately, many of these lessees don’t understand the legal requirements that come with leasing a property.
-Before entering into a commercial property lease agreement, you should consult a property lawyer to make sure that you fully understand your obligations and the requirements of your lease.
+Before entering into a commercial property lease agreement, you should consult a property lawyer to make sure that you fully understand your obligations and the requirements of your new business lease.

 With that in mind, what are some of the most common legal requirements when leasing a commercial property?

 Both the landlord and the lessee must complete a range of paperwork when entering into a commercial lease to make sure that the lease is valid (and that it remains valid).
 Obviously, a written lease has to be drafted in accordance with the lease terms that both parties have agreed on, and it is important that you read a lease carefully before signing it.
 If you are unsure about your legal requirements in terms of paperwork before and during a lease, consult a property lawyer.

 This should go without saying, but you can’t conduct illegal activities on a leased property.
 Not only will this get you into trouble with the courts, but it will also be a reasonable cause for your eviction.
 If you get evicted due to illegal activities, you will have no legal protection whatsoever.

 You have to stick to the terms of the lease:

 Most leases will come with a set of terms that you have to abide by.
 For example, commercial property leases might outline the repairs and maintenance that you have to perform on the property, and how often this maintenance needs to be done.
 Although it is often the responsibility of the landlord to maintain a property, it becomes the lessee’s responsibility as soon as it is mentioned in the lease.

 You can’t use the property in a manner other than that agreed: